Stakeholder Capitalism: A Primer

 , managed by Goldman Sachs had outperformed the S&P 500 through the end of 2020 since its inception 27 months earlier.
 It tracks companies based on the priorities of Americans surveyed annually on their priorites, which include: workers, prosperity, and the planet.
 Both funds are following a similar trajectory as the six-year Enterprise Engagement Alliance Engaged Company Stock Index

 ., publisher of Good Company.

 Between 2012 and 2018, when the study was ended, the ECSI outperformed the S&P 500 by over 37%.
 The ECSI tracked the stocks of about 40 companies with high levels of customer, employee, and community engagement using metrics from 13 independent sources.
 Alex Edmans, the Grow the Pie

 While it can involve worker ownership through Employee Stock Ownership Plans, if business principles so desire, Stakeholder Capitalism is not to be confused with Democratic Socialism.
-It is purely voluntary, other than disclosures required of US public or large companies in the European Union, and there are no laws targeted against Shareholder Capitalism.
+It is purely voluntary, other than disclosures required of US public or large companies in the European Union.

 The EEA's Stakeholder Capitalism definition largely parallels the quality people management principles